Taiko2k/Tauon/README.md

 ### Getting Started :dizzy:

-For Windows, download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.
+For __Windows__, download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.

-For Arch Linux, download pkgbuild from releases section and install.
+For __Arch Linux__, download pkgbuild from releases section and install.
 For example using yaourt (Update: There appeares to be a bug using this method in the last release of yaourt, you may need to install dependencies manually.
 Note that the dependency python-cairo-git is avaliable in the AUR), navigate terminal to download location and run:

     $ yaourt -P -i